JatinSBisht/Real-Time-Fraud-Detection-System/fraud-detection/BEGINNER_GUIDE.md

-# 🎓 Beginner's Guide to Real-Time Fraud Detection System
+# 🎓Guide to Real-Time Fraud Detection System

 ## 📚 Table of Contents
 1. [What is This Project?](#what-is-this-project)